nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-*  `edit 1 m/CS2103T i/Tutorial d/22 Feb 2023 ` Edits the module name, item type and date of the 1st item to be CS2103T, Tutorial and 22 Fev 2022 respectively..
+*  `edit 1 n/CS2101 t/Tutorial` Edits the module name, item type and date of the 1st item to be `CS2101` and `Tutorial` respectively.
+*  `edit 2 a/COM3-B110 s/Professor Franklin Stein r/Funny lecturer haha` Edits the venue, teacher and remark of the 2nd item to be `COM3-B110`, `Professor Franklin Stein` and `Funny lecturer haha` respectively.
-*  `edit 2 m/CS2103T i/Lecture` Edits the module name and item type of the 2nd item.
+*  `edit 5 n/CS1231S d/Assignment 1: due 06/09/2023` Edits the module name and deadline of the 5th item to be `CS1231S` and `Assignment 1: due 06/09/2023` respectively.

 <!-- ### Locating persons by name: `find`